WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can also **perform some redirect logic , maybe check auth**.

 * **they are not executed in the edge location**.
 They are executed in the region closes to the edge location.
 This is why you have to be mindful of the region whenever you browse the logs.

+- these are **NOT running at the edge locations, they are run within the regional CloudFront caches**.

+#### CloudFront functions

+- these **actually run within the edge location**

+* **very constrained in terms of what they can do**.
+Full comparison table [available here](https://aws.amazon.com/blogs/aws/introducing-cloudfront-functions-run-your-code-at-the-edge-with-low-latency-at-any-scale/?utm_source=newsletter&utm_medium=email&utm_content=offbynone&utm_campaign=Off-by-none%3A%20Issue%20%23140)

 #### Event Source Mapping